FRCTeam4500/Documentation/2023/Concepts/Balancing.md

 **gyro.getRoll():** check rotation around the y-axis.
 **gyro.getYaw():** check rotation around the z-axis.
 We play around with values of getPitch(), getRoll(), and getYaw() until we find ideal value ranges for them and then we program those ranges in if-statements.
-It may be necessary to adjust the values during a competition to ensure the best performance which would require continuous testing :(

-### Sample Code of this Method (post-experimentation so we've determined ranges)
+### Sample Code of this Method
-The range of -2 to 2 for roll, pitch, and yaw are fake experimental values for the ranges of angles that the robot should be in
+The range of -2 to 2 for roll, pitch, and yaw are the ranges of angles that the robot should be in

 ```java
 private void balance() {